-- ✓ I will Park your vehicle in a safe manner for discharging on level ground, ensuring tractor/trailer are in line (if tip tank) - ✓ I will Seek instructions if you feel that conditions for access or discharge are dangerous - ✓ I will Beware of overhead electric cables and pylons - ✓ I will Comply with the health, safety and environmental instructions of the customer site - ✓ I will Identify and describe every conceivable occurrence that the driver may encounter. - I will not Connect your vehicle directly onto a customer hose as the condition of the hose is unknown.
-A hose belonging to the delivery vehicle shall be fitted between the delivery vehicle and the customer hose - I will not Discharge the tanker if the prevailing wind/weather conditions are not suitable - I will not Continue to work if there is any feature that you are unsure or unhappy about without reassurance from someone in authority.
+- ✓ I will Park your vehicle in a safe manner for discharging on level ground, ensuring tractor/trailer are in line (if tip tank) - ✓ I will Seek instructions if you feel that conditions for access or discharge are dangerous - ✓ I will Beware of overhead electric cables and pylons - ✓ I will Comply with the health, safety and environmental instructions of the customer site - I will not Connect your vehicle directly onto a customer hose as the condition of the hose is unknown.
+A hose belonging to the delivery vehicle shall be fitted between the delivery vehicle and the customer hose - I will not Discharge the tanker if the prevailing wind/weather conditions are not suitable - ✗ I will not Continue to work if there are any issues of concern, without seeking clarification or further information.